The Case for Dual-Track Discovery: Capability vs. Capacity

 Our Interpretation: A Simple Rule To Follow

-If capability is clear and capacity is unconstrained, dual-track adds little to no value.
+• If capability is clear and capacity is unconstrained, dual-track adds little value

-If either dimension is uncertain, it becomes beneficial.
+• If either dimension is uncertain, it becomes critical

-In other words, dual-track becomes important only when getting the wrong supplier onto the shortlist could create delays, quality issues, or resourcing problems once delivery begins.
+In practice, dual-track discovery matters most when selecting the wrong supplier would create delays, quality issues, or resourcing constraints once delivery begins.

 Related Insights